awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/security_iam_service-with-iam.md

 A permissions policy describes who has access to which resources\.

 **Note**
 This section discusses the use of IAM in CodeGuru Reviewer\.
 It doesn't provide detailed information about the IAM service\.
-For complete IAM documentation, see [What Is IAM?](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) in the *IAM User Guide*\.
-For information about IAM policy syntax and descriptions, see [IAM JSON Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.
+For complete IAM documentation, see [What is IAM?](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) in the *IAM User Guide*\.
+For information about IAM policy syntax and descriptions, see [IAM JSON policy reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.

 Policies attached to an IAM identity are referred to as* identity\-based policies* \(IAM policies\)\.
 Policies attached to a resource are referred to as *resource\-based policies*\.
 CodeGuru Reviewer supports identity\-based \(IAM policies\) only\.